There are many wonderful things about mission trips and we LOVE serving with medical professionals around the world.

 2. We will hear God’s call when it’s time.

 Sometimes it’s a nudge in our heart when we hear a speaker at church.
 Other times it’s Him bringing you to this blog page to plant the seed in your heart for missions.
 There are many different ways, so don’t ignore God’s prompting because you are waiting for an audible confirmation that it’s time to go on a mission’s trip.
-Look for God in the other ways He moves in your life and then
+Look for God in the other ways He moves in your life and then spend time in prayer.

 3. Everyone should go.

 Though we are all to serve in some capacity, serving overseas on a mission’s trip isn’t for everyone.
 Sometimes people are called to give financially or called to support in prayer.
 It’s important not to pressure everyone to feel a certain way about missions.
 We are the body of Christ and each part of the body plays a different yet equally important role.
 Instead of telling others to join you, ask them how they feel God leading them towards missions and then present the different ways they can help.

 What are some additional myths you’ve heard about medical mission work?
 Reach out below or on our Facebook page and let’s talk about it!

 God Calling You To Missions?

 We can help!
 Get Instant Access To Our Free Fundraising Letter Template!